 Legal Act:

-1. Regulation of the Minister of Health of November 10, 2023, amending the regulation amending the regulation on guaranteed benefits in the field of hospital treatment, Journal of Laws of 2023, item (Rozporządzenie Ministra Zdrowia z dnia 10 listopada 2023 r. w sprawie zmiany rozporządzenia zmieniającego rozporządzenie w sprawie świadczeń gwarantowanych z zakresu leczenia szpitalnego, DzU 2023, poz.
-2464)
+- Regulation of the Minister of Health of 10 November 2023 on the amendment of the regulation amending the regulation on guaranteed services in the field of hospital treatment, DzU 2023, item 2464

 Author.
-Article title.
-Name of the serial publication using the current abbreviations from the Index Medicus (Medical Subject Headings, MeSH) database.
-Year; page number (or electronic article number)
+Title of the article.
+Name of the serial publication using the standard abbreviations according to the Index Medicus (Medical Subject Headings, MeSH).
+Year;issue:pages (or electronic article number)

 Monograph

 Author.
-Title of publication.
-Place of publication: publisher; date of publication
+Title of the publication.
+Place of publication: Publisher; year of publication

 Websites

-Author, title of the website or portal (if possible).
-Retrieved from: website address, [accessed: date of website use]
+Author, title of the online material or portal (if identifiable).
+Retrieved from: URL, [accessed: date of access]